 Hytech-imaging / Pelagis Observatory UAR 3462 CNRS La Rochelle Université

-an optical system for environmental monitoring
+an optical system designed for environmental monitoring

 Robust to glint conditions at the sea surface